open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > What made you start to work on these projects with GaudiLabs?

 {{< expand "Show answer">}}
 I started when I was 15.
 I was working with Commodore 64.
 I was part of the  early computer age.
 Later, I enjoyed open source by changing and using open-source software.
 While studying at Lausanne, I learned about open hardware.
 I thought it was a nice expansion of open source.
 I started doing open hardware.
 One of the first products was an open smartwatch, which I did 15 years ago.
 Since then, I started learning more about the community.
-These communities  became strong through the global social media.
+These communities became strong through the global social network.
 It became part of different local communities.
 This motivated me more.
-It's a long journey and  difficult to say where it started.
+It's a long journey and it is difficult to say where it started.

 {{< /expand >}}
 > Maybe I should rephrase it a bit.
 How did GaudiLabs start as a business?

 {{< expand "Show answer">}}
-I was working in a startup when I was a student.
-I was selling some hardware to earn some money.
-When I joined the startup, I was interested in starting my own company and having my own business.
+I was already selling some hardware when I was a student to earn some money.
+I was interested in starting my own company and having my own business.
+Later I joined Sensirion, when it was still a startup company.
  This startup became successful and big.
-I decided that's not the way I want to go.
-I decided  to have my own company.
+But I realised that's not the way I want to go.
 I lost interest because I saw what it means to build a big company with employees, the procedures, sales, and marketing.
 That's why I went into consulting.
-When I was a lecturer at university, it kind of happened because I had to rent an office and I started selling some products.
+Then later, when I was a lecturer at university, it kind of just happened because I had to rent an office and I started selling some products.
 Still, I don't want to scale this company and turn it into a big manufacturing company.
 That's why I'm happy that just my daughter helps me out a bit.
 For the moment, I have more work to do than what I can handle myself.
-But I don't want to grow into a big company at the moment.
-Maybe that's a network idea.
+But I don't want to grow into a bigger company at the moment.
+I have this business in a network idea.
 If it should grow, I want others to grow it with me.
 It should still be a small node in a bigger network.
-After teaching 10 years,  I wanted to go a step further and like see what can be turned into commercially viable businesses.
-I would call it an experiment.
+After teaching open innovation for over 10 years,  I wanted to go a step further and like see what can be turned into commercially viable businesses.
 GaudiLabs is more an experiment on how to do open-source hardware business than attempting to grow a big company.

 {{< /expand >}}
 > How many people are working in GaudiLabs today?